Oude Rijn (Utrecht and South Holland)

-The Oude Rijn (Old Rhine) is a branch of the Rhine delta in the Dutch provinces of Utrecht and South Holland, starting west of Utrecht, at Harmelen and runs by a mechanical pumping station into the North Sea at Katwijk.
+The Oude Rijn ("Old Rhine") is a branch of the Rhine delta in the Dutch provinces of Utrecht and South Holland, starting west of Utrecht, at Harmelen, and running by a mechanical pumping station into the North Sea at Katwijk.
 Its present-day length is 52 kilometres.

-In ancient times, the river was the lower part of the main Rhine branch, forking at Batavia Island, now Betuwe, in a northern branche, Rhine and southern branche Maas.
-It was much broader and was influenced by sea-tides.
-During occupation of the Romans the river formed part of the northern border of the Roman Empire.
-In medieval times, river Lek became the main draining river for Rhinewater and the Old Rhine was silting.
-The river still was important as draining river for the surrounding lowlands, for clay-industry and as a transport and trade route.
-Ships were towed by horse- and humanpower, using a towpath along large sections of the river, many parts of which have been upgraded to (cycling-)roads over time.
+In ancient times, it was the lower part of the main River Rhine, which forked at the Betuwe into a northern branch, the Rhine, and a southern branch, the Waal.
+The Oude Rijn was then much wider than it is now, and tidal.
+During the Roman occupation, the river formed part of the northern border of the Empire.
+In medieval times, the River Lek became the main outlet for the Rhine, and the Oude Rijn silted up.
+The river was still important as a drain for the surrounding lowlands, for the clay industry, and as a transport and trade route.
+Ships were towed by horse and human power, using a towpath along large sections of the river, many parts of which have since been upgraded to roads or cycle paths.

 Description

-The city of Utrecht was founded at a ford near the fork of river Kromme Rijn into the Vecht to the north, and the Oude Rijn to the west.
-Of the original fork, little remains today and both Vecht and Rijn start from the city moat.
-For the first few kilometres of its course, the river is channelised and known as Leidse Rijn (Leiden Rhine).
+The city of Utrecht was founded at a ford near the fork of the Kromme Rijn into the Vecht to the north and the Oude Rijn to the west.
+Of the original fork, little remains today, and both Vecht and Rijn start from the city moat.
+For the first few kilometres of its course, the river is channelised and known as the Leidse Rijn (Leiden Rhine).
 It becomes the Oude Rijn after the railway bridge near Harmelen (municipality Woerden).
-Then it flows westward through Woerden where first the river Lange Linschoten branches off to the south and then the Oude Rijn forms part of the city moats.
+Then it flows westward through Woerden where first the Lange Linschoten branches off to the south and then the Oude Rijn forms part of the city moats.